dura12/ai-voice-interview-platform/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 <!-- TODO: Make sure you have a LICENSE file in your repository root -->
-🙏 Acknowledgments (Optional)
-Thanks to Vapi AI and Google Gemini for their powerful AI capabilities.

-Built upon the foundations provided by Next.js, Firebase, and Tailwind CSS.

-UI components from shadcn/ui.

 <!-- Add any other acknowledgments here -->
 **Next Steps for You:**